gomeaux/dstring-library/README.md

 if its changed used 'resize_dstr.'

 See 'main.c' for more information on how to use a dstring and the functions used to interact with one.
+Let me know if you find anything horribly wrong and I'll attempt to fix it.